sense 1v

 verbo irregolare

-vèllere : to pluck, to pull out
+vellere : to pluck, to pull out

 vèl|le|re : (accento grave)

-Indicative mood (Indicativo) of the verb vèllere
+indicativo vellere.
+Indicative mood of the verb vellere

 Tempo semplice